oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### Backchannel-Transferred Session Pattern {#btsp}

-The Client Initiated Backchannel Authentication [@CIBA] transfers the session on the backchannel with the Authorization Server to request authorization on the Authorization Device.
+The Client Initiated Backchannel Authentication {{CIBA}} transfers the session on the backchannel with the Authorization Server to request authorization on the Authorization Device.
 The figure below shows an example of this flow.

 ~~~ ascii-art
                               (B) Backchannel Authorization